chip-student/content-1/src/content/lesson/what-is-javascript-learn-to-code-in-javascript.md

 ## But, What is coding?
 ***

-**Coding is not HTML, CSS or Position and Display…** Those languages were not designed for developers, they are just the only way we have to render stuff in a browser.
+**Coding is not HTML, CSS or Position and Display.** Those languages were not designed for developers, they are just the only way we have to render stuff in a browser.

 **Coding is making *the computer* "obey"…**